Morichalion/MoriBeatSaberCamera/README.md

 3. Ensure that HTTP status is installed for Beat Saber.
 Over here: https://github.com/opl-/beatsaber-http-status

-3. Run LIV, select Plugins -> 'Mori's Beat Saber Cam'.
+5. Run LIV, select Plugins -> 'Mori's Beat Saber Cam'.

+6. Review the config file (if you want the overlay and/or twitch commands).

-4. Profit.
+6. Profit.

 # Configuration
 The config file is created at ~Documents\LIV\Plugins\CameraBehaviours\MoriBScam\ini.txt on the first run of the plugin.
 Directions should be printed in a fairly easy-to-understand way.